Synobsys/synobsys.github.io/delivery-methodology/roles-and-responsibilities.md

 * Expresses Product Backlog items
 * Establishes priorities in the Backlog
-* Ensures Backlog visibility andtransparency
+* Ensures Backlog visibility and transparency
-* Ensures all Backlog User Stories areunderstood
+* Ensures all Backlog User Stories are understood
 * Accepts or delegates acceptance ofUser Stories

 ### Delivery Specialist